robert/robert.github.com/_posts/2020-04-06-systems-design-for-advanced-beginners.md

 Instead, we provide an industry standard system called *webhooks*.
 A webhook is an HTTP request that we send to our users whenever something interesting happens to their account.
 It contains all the data describing the event that just happened - for example, the item ID, the price, the buyer ID, buyer address, and so on.
 Webhooks allow users to automatically perform response actions, such as the aforementioned email and auto-shipping.

 To use webhooks, the user tells us the URL to which they would like us to send their webhooks (for example, `steveslistwebhooks.robertheaton.com`.
-They set up a web server at that URL that will receives and actions these webhook notifications.
+They set up a web server at that URL that will receive and action these webhook notifications.

 ```
 1.Buyer purchases an      3.The seller's server receives the webhook,